Sodomy law: Hungary

 Homosexuality in Hungary was decriminalized in 1962, Paragraph 199 of the Hungarian Penal Code from then on threatened "only" adults over 20 who engaged themselves in a consensual same-sex relationship with an underaged person between 14 and 20.
 Then in 1978 the age was lowered to 18.
-Since 2002, by the ruling of the Constitutional Court of Hungary repealed Paragraph 199 – Which provided an equal age of consent of 14, regardless of sexual orientation or gender.
-Since 1996, the Unregistered Cohabitation Act 1995 was provided for any couple, regardless of gender or sexual orientation and from 1 July 2009 the Registered Partnership Act 2009 becomes effective, and provides a registered partnership just for same-sex couples – since that opposite-sex already have marriage, this would in-turn create duplication.
+Since 2002, the ruling of the Constitutional Court of Hungary has repealed Paragraph 199 – thus providing an equal age of consent of 14, regardless of sexual orientation or gender.
+Since 1996, the Unregistered Cohabitation Act 1995 was provided for any couple, regardless of gender or sexual orientation and from 1 July 2009 the Registered Partnership Act 2009 has become effective, and provides a registered partnership just for same-sex couples – since the opposite-sex already have marriage, to avoid duplication.